 See.
 Take one last look at Llŷn.
 Head to south-facing Porth Neigwl (or Hell’s Mouth), an unspoilt beach popular with surfers, and explore the atmospheric ruins of Criccieth Castle, before travelling down the coast to Barmouth.
 A walk across the old wooden railway bridge spanning the estuary mouth is a must-do.

 Stay.
-Venture inland a little to spend the night under canvas in a luxurious yurt with Eco Retreats in the Dyfi Valley.
+Venture south and inland a little to spend the night in the gorgeous eco-friendly Denmark Farm Eco Lodge near Lampeter

 See.
 Go seal spotting at Cwmtydu.
 This secluded cove is an important breeding ground for the charismatic marine mammals who thrive in our coastal waters.
 You won’t be able to access the beach in breeding season, but you’ll still be able to get a good look at all the cute, squishy seal pups.

 See.
-Take a wander past candy-coloured buildings on the harbour at Aberaeron, before heading down the coast to New Quay for a dolphin spotting adventure with New Quay Boat Trips.
+Take a wander past candy-coloured buildings on the harbour at Aberaeron, before heading down the coast to New Quay for a dolphin spotting adventure with a local boat trip company.

 Stay.
 All aboard for a night in a converted double-decker bus at the Ceridwen Centre, near Dre-Fach Felindre, Carmarthenshire.